sriharshaguthikonda/NegativeScreen/README.txt

 "Open minimized on startup" preference is also saved.
 Dark mode theme for the settings window.
 Dark mode is enabled by default on first launch.
+The settings file is automatically created on first run if it does not exist.
 Per-monitor dark mode values from the settings file are now correctly parsed, even when malformed entries are encountered.
 Press F2 in the monitor list to quickly rename a selected display.